APNIC-Labs/draft-kskroll-sentinel/README.md

    DNSSEC-Validating resolvers that implement this mechanism MUST be performing validation of responses in accordance with the DNSSEC response validation specification [RFC4035].

-The mechanism is to be applied only to queries that have the DNSSEC OK (DO) bit set and the Checking Disabled (CD) bit cleared, and the query type is A or AAAA.
-   In all other cases the mechanism described here is not to be applied to the response.
+   This mechanism makes use of 2 special labels, ".is-ta-<tag-index>."
+   (is this keytag a trust anchor which the validator is currently trusting?) and ".not-ta-<tag-index>." (is this keytag not in the validators current trust store?).
+The use of a question and the inverse of the question allows for the detection of resolvers which do not implment this specification.

-   If the outcome of the DNS response validation process indicates that the response is authentic, and if the original query contains exactly one label that matches the template ".is-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has placed a Root Zone Key Signing Key with a tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver MUST return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+   If the outcome of the DNS response validation process indicates that the response is authentic, and if the original query contains exactly one label that matches the template ".is-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the <tag-index> is specified in the DNS